Certificate of Trust: What It Is & How It Works

 Why Is a Certificate of Trust Important?

-A trust certificate is important for protecting your privacy.
-When you set up a trust, you might not want other people, such as bank employees, to know who you set the trust up for or the instructions for distributing the assets over time.
-With a certificate, your trustee can make financial transactions while keeping such details private.
+A certificate of trust helps protect your privacy.
+When you set up a trust, you may not want others, such as bank employees, to know who the trust benefits or how assets are distributed over time.
+A certificate allows the trustee to handle financial transactions without sharing those details.

 What Are the Benefits of Having a Certificate of Trust?